 - Now we perform some other experiments for the understanding of voltage induces.

-- When the magnet is static there is zero current at galvanometer it is denoted as a in figure and when we move magnet toward the loop then the current flow through the coil and if we move away magnet from the loop then there is again current produces in the loop.
+- When the magnet is static there is zero current at the galvanometer it is denoted as a in figure and when we move the magnet toward the loop then the current flow through the coil and if we move away magnet from the loop then there is again current produces in the loop.
 It is denoted as b.

 - We do and another experiment for the current production by keeping the value of field constant and varying the area of the loop.

-- In figure a you can see that the loop and field both are constant then there is zero value of current at galvanometer.
+- In figure a you can see that the loop and field both are constant then there is zero value of current at the galvanometer.

-- Now if we vary the area of loop then voltage induced in the loop and deflection shows on the meter.
+- Now if we vary the area of the loop then voltage induced in the loop and deflection shows on the meter.

 - The voltage induces till that point the distortion occurs in the loop after that the zero voltage induces in it.